hasanadil/HAColorFinder/README.md

 # HAColorFinder
-This is a delightful library which takes as input an NSImage and return the NSColor instance which represents the color which is most dominant acorss all the pixels of the image.
+This is a delightful library which takes as input an NSImage and returns the NSColor instance which represents the color which is most dominant acorss all the pixels of the image.

 ### Installation
 1. Clone this repository.